davetang/misc/README.md

 !8318
 ```

-Another nice way, is to use <Control> + R. Press the two keys once and then start typing; use <Control> + R to cycle through the possible matches.
+Another nice way, is to use Ctrl + R. Press the two keys once and then start typing; use Ctrl + R to cycle through the possible matches.

 ### Command not found